These 16 outdoor living room ideas are your fast-track to creating the most stylish and serene space to unwind this summer

 'I love to continue the color story and general feel of a home’s indoor spaces into the outdoors so that an outdoor living room is really an extension of the home inside,' says Courtnay Tartt Elias of Creative Tonic Design and creator of the playful space seen above.

-Plants give an outdoor seating area life – adding color, texture, and fragrance which will help your scheme to settle happily into its background or landscape.
-Whilst bringing in planters of exotic palms and creating raised beds of fragrant herbs creates a wonderful ambiance, before you start to plan, consider what you have already.
+Speaking of zoning, plants give an outdoor seating area life – adding color, texture, and fragrance, which will help your scheme to settle happily into its background or landscape.

 This approach will help your outdoor living area to feel totally natural and in place.
 'Before you remove established shrubs and trees from your planned outdoor living area, think about how you can work the layout around them, making the most of the green structure and natural framework they provide,' says garden designer, owner of Lucy Conochie Design.
 'It may mean choosing a different sofa set or laying a smaller patio, but the visual and wellbeing benefits provided by an established canopy of foliage will more than outweigh this.'

-When you’ve settled on your perfect spot and color scheme, plan your outdoor living space from the floor up.
-Whatever outdoor furniture you choose, shades you select and plants you bring in, for a coherent whole, everything must work from the bottom up.
+When you’ve settled on your perfect spot and color scheme, plan your patio flooring next.
+Whatever outdoor furniture you choose, the shades you select, and the plants you bring in, for a coherent whole, everything must work from the bottom up.

 A pergola, gazebo, awning, sail, porch, or overhang from an existing building will provide protection from strong sunlight, extreme temperatures, wind, and the occasional shower of rain.